ARM-software/arm-trusted-firmware/docs/reset-design.rst

 General reset code flow
 -----------------------

-The ARM Trusted Firmware (TF) reset code is implemented in BL1 by default.
+The TF-A reset code is implemented in BL1 by default.
 The following high-level diagram illustrates this:

 |Default reset code flow|